bolcom/unFTP/docs/server/logging.md

 title: Logging
 ---

+This page covers how to configure logging in unFTP, including log levels, structured logging, and shipping logs to external services like Google Cloud Logging or Redis.

 By default unFTP will output logs to STD OUT and it will output only Error and Warning messages.

 ```